 What I can share is where we started at Interface.
 We’re a manufacturer of flooring with a long history in sustainability.
 Today we are certified as a carbon neutral company, that makes carbon neutral products and we’ve even launched our first carbon negative products.

-Back in the 1990s, our founder Ray Anderson had realised the impact the business was having on the planet.
+Back in the 1990s, our founder Ray Anderson had realized the impact the business was having on the planet.
 He turned to experts from science, design and sustainability to help determine the key areas of change for our business.
 It became known as The Seven Fronts:

 - Eliminating Waste